 Federal Legislation Introduced on Business Interruption Coverage (4/14/2020)

-every property/casualty policy which includes business interruption coverage to cover losses stemming from a viral pandemic or business closure while preempting state
+property/casualty policy which includes business interruption coverage to cover losses stemming from a viral pandemic or business closure while preempting state law in nullifying

-notify them of our strong opposition to the bill.
-Please find below an industry letter signed by the five major p/c insurance trades laying out our opposition while also
+them of our strong opposition to the bill.
+Please find below an industry letter signed by the five major p/c insurance trades laying out our opposition while also expressing

 This section contains tools, resources and recommendations to continue your operations during this pandemic.
 Included in this section is an "Agency's Introductory Guide to Working